 Montana's assessment is \$50 per inpatient bed-day.
 Michigan charges \$10 per licensed bed annually, plus an amount based on federal limits on hospital fees.
 Arizona charges up to \$125.25 per discharge; discharges over 29,000 per year at any one institution incur a charge of only \$12.50 each.
 Washington's assessment is up to \$350 per non-Medicare inpatient day up to 54,000 days per year; days over 54,000 are assessed at \$7.
-State agencies set assessment rates in Arkansas, Connecticut, Idaho, Indiana, Mississippi, North Carolina, Wisconsin, and Wyoming, subject only to federal limits on hospital fees; but the rate for private hospitals in Idaho may not exceed 2.5% of net patient revenue.
+State agencies set assessment rates in Arkansas, Idaho, Indiana, Mississippi, North Carolina, Wisconsin, and Wyoming, subject only to federal limits on hospital fees; but the rate for private hospitals in Idaho may not exceed 2.5% of net patient revenue.
 Ohio's fee is set by the Department of Jobs and Family Services, and may not exceed 2% of total facility costs.
 Maryland's fee covers the expenses of the Health Care Commission; fees are paid by hospitals, nursing homes, and health-care practitioners.
 Hospital fees are apportioned based 50% on the percentage of all hospital admissions in the state, and 50% on the percentage of gross operating revenues at hospitals in the state.
-Massachusetts' fee is based on acute-care hospitals' ratio of private sector charges to all such charges in the state.
+Massachusetts' fee is based on hospitals' ratio of charges for acute care to all such charges in the state.
 It also has a surcharge based on the ratio of receipts for services at acute hospitals and ambulatory surgical centers to all such receipts in the state.
-Beginning July 1, 2016, facilities also will pay at least 33% of the expenses of the Health Policy Commission and the Center for Health Information and Analysis.
+Facilities also pay at least 33% of the expenses of the Health Policy Commission and the Center for Health Information and Analysis.
 North Carolina charges \$17.50 per bed annually.
 South Carolina's tax is based on each hospital's total expenditures as a percentage of total statewide hospital expenditures, with a rate that will collect at least \$264 million annually.
-Connecticut (in addition to its assessment described above) assesses each hospital a share of expenditures of the state Department of Public Health, Office of Health Care Access.
+Beginning in fiscal year 2018, Connecticut's rate is the amount it seeks to raise each year divided by total net hospital revenues in fiscal year 2016.
+In addition, Connecticut assesses each hospital a share of expenditures of the state Department of Public Health, Office of Health Care Access.
 Utah's rate is set by the state Division of Health Care Financing, based on each hospital's annual discharges.

-Nursing-home care assessments, levied by at least 43 other states, are generally either amounts per bed-day or per resident-day, or percentages of revenues.
+Nursing-home care assessments, levied by at least 43 other states, are generally either amounts per bedday or per resident-day, or percentages of revenues.
 Assessments per resident-day or bed-day are shown below.
-An asterisk () indicates that an assessment is per resident-day; all others are per bed-day.
+An asterisk (\) indicates that an assessment is per resident-day.
+All others are per bed-day.

-State Daily assessment State Daily assessment

-Nebraska \$ 3.50 Missouri \$13.40

-Iowa 5.26 Hawaii 13.46

-Kansas 5.34 Vermont 13.48

-Wisconsin 5.59 California 16.26

-Minnesota 7.71 North Carolina 17.50

-Montana 8.30 Utah 18.74

-Ohio 11.67

-New Jersey 11.92

-Colorado 12.00

-Alabama 12.14
+State Daily assessment State Daily assessment Nebraska Iowa Wisconsin Minnesota Montana \$ 3.50 5.26 5.59 7.71 8.30 Hawaii Vermont California North Carolina Utah \$13.46 13.48 16.26 17.50 20.98 Ohio New Jersey Colorado Alabama Missouri 11.67 11.92 12.00 12.14 13.40 Connecticut 21.02

-^{} Assessments in these states are per resident-day.
+\ Assessments in these states are per resident-day.